iqtree/iqtree.github.io/doc/molevol.md

 IQ-TREE supports a wide range of [substitution models](Substitution-Models) for DNA, protein, codon, binary and morphological alignments.
 The previous run already determined the best-fit model that minimizes the Bayesian Information Criterion (BIC) score.

-Question:
+QUESTIONS:

 * What is the name of the best-fit model?
 * What do `+I` and `+G` mean?
-* What is the best model according to Akaike Information Criterion (AIC) and AICc?
+* What is the best model according to Akaike Information Criterion (AIC) and the corrected AIC (AICc)?

 Some hints: